ozivein/CarSale/README.md

 needed.

 After making a few additions, I decided on the tables to be created.
-Then we drew the ER Diagram before creating these tables, this task was undertaken by my friend Ender.
+Then we drew the ER Diagram before creating these tables.

 ![](./media/image2.png)